Neural network-based nodal structures optimization for interacting fermionic systems: Results

-After the optimization process, we select the optimized set of variational parameters and perform a standard Monte Carlo integration to reduce statistical uncertainties further.
-The total energy results for QDs with 6, 12, 20, and 30 electrons, comparing our method with DMC and $\Lambda$-coupled-cluster singles-doubles (CCSD) \cite{loh11}, path-integral Monte Carlo (PIMC) \cite{ilk17}, and in-medium similarity renormalization group (IM-SRG) \cite{yua17} results are shown in \tab{ene}.
+After the optimization process, we select the optimized set of variational parameters and perform a standard variational Monte Carlo integration to further reduce statistical uncertainties. \tab{ene} compares the total energies obtained by NN-VMC with those obtained by the leading methods used in the investigation of QDs, DMC, path-integral Monte Carlo (PIMC), coupled cluster with singles and doubles (CCSD) and in-medium similarity renormalization group (IM-SRG).
+Particularly, the CCSD and IM-SRG methods do not provide an upper bound for the total energy of the system.
 Across all electron counts, our approach consistently yields lower energy values, except when comparing with IM-SRG for a few electrons.
-For example, for the 30-electron system, the total energy calculated using our neural network approach is 123.9469(2) $E_{\rm H}^*$, compared to 123.9683(2) $E_{\rm H}^*$ from DMC, representing an improvement of 0.02 $E_{\rm H}^*$.
-It is important to note that, due to operator truncations, the IM-SRG method might produce energy results that violate the variational principle (energies lower than the true ground state energy).
+For the 30-electron system, the total energy calculated using our neural network approach is 123.9469(2) $E_{\rm H}^*$, compared to 123.9683(2) $E_{\rm H}^*$ from DMC, representing an improvement of 0.02 $E_{\rm H}^*$.
+Our results highlight the consistent improvements achieved by the NN-VMC method.

-To evaluate the nodal structures generated by our neural network representation, we compared the wave function with a harmonic oscillator trial function--the usual Slater determinant of non-interacting harmonic oscillator orbitals with the harmonic frequency as a variational parameter. \fig{node-struct} shows a two-dimensional color map of the hyperplane of our optimized trial function for a QD with 20 electrons, with the white lines indicating the nodal surfaces.
-The figure was constructed by selecting an equilibrated configuration from our trial function and fixing all electron coordinates but one (red arrow), which was then moved over the QD.
-The wave function values are shown in the color scale, with the numerical axis representing the coordinates of the moving electron.
-The same initial configuration was used for the non-NN wave function with the optimal variational parameter.